MC5 Live In Paris – 1972 – Past Daily Soundbooth

-MC5 to get to the middle of the week.
+MC5 to get you to Sunday.
 Unfortunately, by the time of this appearance in Paris in what was a live session for Radio/TV, the band was heading into the final stretch.
 Bassist Michael Davis would be out as of February, and their previous two albums, Back In The USA and High Times were commercial disasters for Atlantic and would soon see them dropped from the label.

 But MC5 proved, in the long run, to be one of the most influential and referred-to bands all through the late 1970s, 80s and 90s.
 Considered one of the early cornerstones of Punk (without being actually Punk themselves), not to mention a huge influence on Iggy Pop, Patti Smith (who was married to Fred “Sonic” Smith up until his death in 1994), The Ramones and a veritable who’s who of bands that made the late 70s memorable and later found the essence of the band tucked into the folds of Grunge.